brotatotes/bht-automation/bht gen 3/John/Chapter 18/John 18 29 bht.md

 # John 18:29 Commentary Help Text

 ## BHT:
-Pilate, knowledgeable of Jesus' circumstances, demanded a formal accusation, dissimulating his own information.
-He went out to the Sanhedrin, asking for their charge against Jesus.
-His abrupt introduction implies familiarity, and his name may mean a javelin or a cap.
-Pilate seeks fairness as he wants to try the prisoner.
-The priests offer no reply, yet Pilate complies by going to their court with civility.
-His aim is to state the matter, open the cause, and provide evidence to ensure an equitable, just, and impartial judgment.
+Pilate, informed about Jesus' situation, demanded a formal accusation to proceed with a fair trial.
+His abrupt entrance suggests familiarity, and as the Procurator of Judea, Pilate sought to uphold Roman respect for law and judge Jesus fairly.
+Despite his disdain for Israel's religion, Pilate's question demonstrated his intention to be a good judge.
+Ultimately, Pilate's inquiry displayed shades of equity, justice, and impartiality, aligning with Roman legal practices and showing his willingness to engage in a fair trial.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "Though Pilate, having granted the service of the band of soldiers to the Sanhedrim, must have been aware of the circumstances under which Jesus was brought before him."
 2. "He demanded a formal accusation on which legally to proceed."
 3. "Dissimulating his own information on the subject."

 ### Jamieson-Fausset-Brown: